imrushi/imrushi.github.io/content/posts/create-github-action.md

 ## Testing the GitHub Action

 Before we publish our GitHub Action, we need to test it first.
-It is strange that there is no way to test this GitHub action.
+It is strange that there is no way to test this GitHub action locally.
 I think GitHub should have provided something from which we can easily test this.

 At the time of testing, I faced some problems and am not able to understand the [testing document](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action#testing-out-your-action-in-a-workflow) properly.
 So I took the wrong way, published the action, and then tested it.
 Please avoid these mistakes.